signj117/jubilant-waffle/README.md

 The names to use can be viewed in the Jenkins GUI by clicking Build With Parameters within each JOBNAME (appDeploy, exampleappsDeploy, clusterStopStart, etc).

-The values to use are self-explanatory (CM folder, app name, cluster name, etc.)
+The values to use are self-explanatory (CM folder, app name, cluster name, etc.) specific to what you are deploying.

 `token=`*`cellName`* is required so the request gets routed to the correct WebSphere cell. *The cell names to use as token values can be seen in the Jenkins GUI in the description for each JOBNAME*.